Unidata/netcdf/NUG/guide.md

 Note also that all netCDF variables and records are padded to 4 byte boundaries.

-\section classic_format_limitations NetCDF Classic Format Limitations
+\section nug_classic_format_limitations NetCDF Classic Format Limitations

 There are important constraints on the structure of large netCDF classic files that result from the 32-bit relative offsets that are